A non-magnetic mechanism of backscattering in helical edge states: Funding

-We thank V.~S.~Khrapai for useful discussions.
-The work was carried out with financial support from the Russian Science Foundation (grant No. 20-12-00147-$\Pi$).
+The work was carried out with financial support from the Russian Science Foundation (grant No. 25-12-00212), https://rscf.ru/en/project/25-12-00212/.
 The work of R.A.
 Niyazov was also partially supported by the Theoretical Physics and Mathematics Advancement Foundation ``BASIS''.